 St. Patrick is also associated with the colour green, which seems like a no brainer.
 St. Patrick, Ireland, green — it all checks out.

 That is, unless you ignore the earliest images of St. Patrick, which according to Smithsonian Magazine show the Irish saint outfitted in blue.
 He even had his own shade of blue dubbed “St. Patrick’s Blue.”

 The publication notes that the colour blue was associated with Ireland for centuries, dating back to the 16th century and King Henry VIII declaring himself king of the nation.
 But with the Irish Rebellion in the late 1700s, the clover became a symbol of Irish independence and, thus, the colour green replaced blue.
 Of course Ireland literally being the Emerald Isle, with green hills and fields aplenty, also helped solidify the colour as representing the country.

 In 1737 Boston held the first ever St. Patrick’s Day parade and, in the centuries that followed, the tradition spread to cities all over the world.

-And while New York’s parade is one of the biggest and most famous, the annual St. Patrick’s Day parade in Hot Springs, Ark., goes by so quickly that it’s over before your pint of Guinness has a chance to get warm.
+And while New York’s parade is one of the biggest and most famous, the annual St. Patrick’s Day parade in Hot Springs, Ark., goes by so quickly that it’s over before you can pour a pint of Guinness.

 Yes, while you might not have pegged Arkansas as a St. Patrick’s Day hotbed, the annual Hot Springs parade, which covers just 98 feet — the length of the town’s Bridge Street — holds the record as the world’s shortest St. Patrick’s Day parade.